Katie Christie • Now Yoga • July 2022

 Many people will recover well and not notice much difference day to day.
 Others unfortunately, may have more severe symptoms.
+Whatever your pathway has been, yoga and Pilates are great gentle exercises that you can participate in to help restart the body after covid.

 Dr Robert Newton, Professor of exercise medicine at Edith Cowan University of Australia says that for some people after Covid 19, “The cardiorespiratory system can’t deliver oxygen to the working muscles efficiently.
 So what was a light to moderate intensity activity previously feels quite vigorous now.”

-After covid there are some excellent gentle exercises and activities that you can engage in that can help you to get moving again and help you to gradually increase your strength and boost your immunity.
 Exercise increases the capacity of our muscles, heart and lungs, as well as the amount of mitochondria (energy factories within the cells of the muscle and they can hinder the effects of a covid infection).

 These gentle exercises include; yoga, Pilates, meditation, walking and more.
 Given I teach yoga, meditation and Pilates, I was delighted to see yoga and meditation got a mention from Dr Robert Newton, professor of exercise medicine at Edith Cowan University who says,